kimwalisch/primesieve/README.md

 If you have built primesieve yourself then the default installation path is
 ```/usr/local/lib``` which is not part of ```LD_LIBRARY_PATH``` on many
-systems.
+OSes.
 Hence you need to export some environment variables:

 ```sh
 export LIBRARY_PATH=/usr/local/lib:$LIBRARY_PATH